Djamil17/iotables/README.md

 ![cartoon](https://cosmonaut.blog/wp-content/uploads/2019/04/1_84gwuVnrs6wdiu8yL_o5UA.jpeg)

-# Input-output Matrices, Algorithms, and Measuring Labor-Content
+# Input-Output Matrices, Algorithms, and Measuring Labor-Content

 The epistemological and scientific foundation of classical political economy was the “labor theory of value” (LTV).
 Perhaps a more fitting description is the “labor law of value.”